melanchall/drywetmidi/README.md

 * Finely adjust process of reading and writing.
 It allows, for example, to read corrupted files and repair them, or build MIDI file validators.
 * Implement [custom meta events](https://melanchall.github.io/drywetmidi/articles/custom-data-structures/Custom-meta-events.html) and [custom chunks](https://melanchall.github.io/drywetmidi/articles/custom-data-structures/Custom-chunks.html) that can be written to and read from MIDI files.
 * Easily catch specific error when reading or writing MIDI file since all possible errors in a MIDI file are presented as separate exception classes.
-* Manage content of a MIDI file either with low-level objects, like event, or high-level ones, like note (read the **High-level data managing** section of the Wiki).
+* Manage content of a MIDI file either with low-level objects, like event, or high-level ones, like note (read the **High-level data managing** section of the library docs).
-* Build musical compositions (see [Pattern](https://melanchall.github.io/drywetmidi/articles/composing/Pattern.html) page of the library Wiki).
+* Build musical compositions (see [Pattern](https://melanchall.github.io/drywetmidi/articles/composing/Pattern.html) page of the library docs).
-* Perform complex tasks like quantizing, notes splitting or converting MIDI file to CSV representation (see [Tools](https://melanchall.github.io/drywetmidi/articles/tools/Overview.html) page of the Wiki).
+* Perform complex tasks like quantizing, notes splitting or converting MIDI file to CSV representation (see [Tools](https://melanchall.github.io/drywetmidi/articles/tools/Overview.html) page of the library docs).

 ## Documentation